CPC Collaborates with IBM on Career Panel Event | Chinese-American Planning Council

 Main Content

-CPC Collaborates with IBM for Career Panel Event
+CPC Collaborates with IBM on Career Panel Event

 Aug

-On August 8th, CPC partnered with the International Business Machines Corporation (IBM) to host a CPC & IBM SkillsBuild Program event featuring a Career Panel with tech professionals.
-Three accomplished IBM employees shared their career journeys and professional skills, and provided impactful advice to 26 youths from Queens, Brooklyn, and Manhattan who are currently exploring potential majors and careers in tech.
+On August 8th, CPC partnered with IBM to host a Career Panel with tech professionals.
+IBM employees shared their career journeys and professional skills, and provided career advice to 26 youths who are currently exploring potential majors and careers in tech.
 Students were able to engage in a Q&A session and expand their network.

 We were honored to have three highly experienced professionals Erik Dykes, Global Internship Program Leader at IBM; Holly Groder, North America Learning & Knowledge Program Manager; and Kirk Palmer, Learning Facilitator and Consultant for Sales Training – who generously shared their time and insights with our youth participants.
 This opportunity to engage with experts was highly valued by the participants and program staff.